Entanglement entropy of electromagnetic edge modes

 The on-shell action of this solution is

 We now must integrate the on-shell action with the path integral measure $\D E_\perp$, which we define by taking the continuum limit of the discrete measure on the lattice.
-On the lattice we have $N$ points $x$ to which we associate area $\Vol(\F)/N$.
-The flux $E_\perp(x)$ at each point is therefore quantized in units of $qN / \Vol(\F)$; changing variables to the coefficients $E_n$ of the mode expansion yields the measure
+On the lattice we have $N$ points $x$ to which we associate area $\mathrm{Area}(\mathcal{T})/N$.
+In a $U(1)$ gauge theory with minimal charge $q$, the integrated flux through each area element is quantized in units of $q$.
+The flux $E_\perp(x)$ at each point is therefore quantized in units of $qN / \mathrm{Area}(\mathcal{T})$; changing variables to the coefficients $E_n$ of the mode expansion yields the measure

 where we integrate over all modes except for the constant mode $n=0$.